smsharon/movers-app/README.md

 #BoxdNloaded movers Web Application

 ## Description
-BoxdNloaded is an e-commerce web application tailored for efficient moving services.
+BoxdNloaded is a web application tailored for efficient moving services.
 Users can browse through a default checklist of inventory items related to various housing types, manage their moving boxes, share home details, approve or decline quotes, schedule moves, and receive push notifications upon confirmation.

 ## MVP Features
 User Authentication: Register and log in to manage moving-related activities.